 West of Hawaii, the ships sailed under complete blackout.
 One member of the battalion got into trouble for dropping an apple core into the ocean.
 An officer yelled at him that the apple core could reveal their location to the enemy.
 What enemy was he talking about?
 The United States wasn’t at war.
 Only after convincing the officer that apple cores didn’t float, did he get out of trouble.

 Arriving in the Philippine Islands at Manila, they were rushed to Ft.
 Stotsenburg and Clark Field.
 Upon arriving at Ft.
 Stotsenburg, they were greeted with chants of “suckers” from other American soldiers.
-It was Thanksgiving so their Thanksgiving Dinner was the leftovers from the 194th Tank Battalion.
+Their dinner was a stew thrown into their mess kits.
+Some men needn’t even get that to eat.

 It was at this time that D Company was attached to, but not transferred to, the 194th Tank Battalion.
 Since their barracks were unfinished, they lived in tents.
 For a little over two weeks they worked to prepare their tanks for the maneuvers they were expecting to take part in; What they were about to take part in was totally unexpected.